 - The dollar had rallied to our \$99 target which we laid out back in June of this year when we started tracking the dollar. - Despite hopes to the contrary, the dollar remains in a strongly rising uptrend.
 Given a "strong dollar" erodes corporate profits on exports (which makes up 40% of corporate profits overall) a strong dollar combined with tariffs isn't great for corporate bottom lines.
-Watch earnings carefully during this quarter. - The dollar is back to the bottom of its uptrend and is very oversold.
-A rally in the dollar is likely from currently levels. - The "buy" signal keeps us dollar bullish for now.
+Watch earnings carefully during this quarter. - As noted last week, the dollar is back to the bottom of its uptrend and is very oversold.
+We suggested a rally in the dollar was likely, which we saw a bit of bounce last week.
+That could well continue this week, and a tradeable opportunity is available. - The "buy" signal keeps us dollar bullish for now.